 Image: AP Photo/Thanassis Stavrakis

-Currently, scorching heat is gripping parts of Europe, Asia, and North America, bringing with it record-breaking temperatures, driving wildfires, and prompting health warnings and evacuations
+Scorching heat has gripped parts of Europe, Asia, and North America this summer, bringing with it record-breaking temperatureswildfires, and health warnings and evacuations

-According to the European Space Agency, Italy's islands of Sicily and Sardinia could experience their hottest-ever temperature this week, with a predicted high of 48 degrees Celsius (118F) — potentially the hottest temperature ever recorded in Europe.
+According to the European Space Agency, Italy's islands of Sicily and Sardinia were facing their hottest-ever temperature, with a predicted high of 48 degrees Celsius (118F) — potentially the hottest temperature ever recorded in Europe.

-In Greece, wildfires are raging and hundreds — including children at summer camps — are being evacuated in coastal towns outside of the capital of Athens.
+In Greece, wildfires raged and hundreds — including children at summer camps — were evacuated in coastal towns outside of the capital of Athens.

-Meanwhile in the US, the US National Weather Service has issued warnings of a "widespread and oppressive" heat wave in southern and western states, with more than 80 million people affected.
-California's Death Valley reached a near-record temperature of 52 degrees Celsius (125.6F) on July 16, while Southern California is fighting numerous wildfires
+Meanwhile in the US, the US National Weather Service issued warnings of a "widespread and oppressive" heat wave in southern and western states, with more than 80 million people affected.
+California's Death Valley reached a near-record temperature of 52 degrees Celsius (125.6F) on July 16, while Southern California faced numerous wildfires

 On the night of July 17, typhoon Talim hit the south of China.
 Tens of thousands of people fled their homes and local authorities canceled flights and recalled ships